ImperialCollegeLondon/pnflow/src/script/README.md

 As shown above, this `script` folder is typically located in `src` (which holds regularly changed source codes as subdirectories).
-The less frequently changed source code are placed a directory called `thirdparty`.
+The less frequently changed source code are placed a directory called `pkgs`.
 A bench folder is also sometimes included holding temporary/client data, as shown above.
 A `.git` directory is kept outside the msRoot directory and is used to test and release varius modules of the code, which it ends up in the msRoot directory in the